apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Prisco's Week 7 NFL picks: Packers top Texans, Vikings upend rival Lions to remain unbeaten**
+**Hands-On With Amazon's New 2024 Kindles, Including a New Color Kindle**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiwgFBVV95cUxQX2hTRDRKbWpBeVhXRkNJMW9GWTJENkUwcW1iQWk5d0xmRjFtaGdyTHdfTzNQNEhQdUtXTklEWVJ3NThmM1pRSm1UQ1g1N3ZTWnFCTi1kSjYwb1dPVXNKQmkwdDJnLXVEV05SN1RETXZSMXU1LVBSZjVCdDVTZXNjT2t2UUVCaGtTOUhUWjdQRkVwLUhhdjNzQXZwMUpwRHk1cG05MmZ0Y3Z5cVNGZWRVZmpLWTZxaTh0M1lfMzB6Mld3d9IBxwFBVV95cUxOQVZZTksyUHk3Vi1hSzdqV19yaW1NLW02b2ZaUXdxY29KLVNNdk1CQURFRjBKZXBMUWFCYkVuYjlBemFZaDdXOExQOGtabjIydVdxYko1cWNqclFsZkZiQS1Ob2pkelA2UDE0QkNxczNBOG9UeFlNazRNWS0zb2V0MU9HQzhLYWJNZHFWcGZpZlpoTk1OUXJhWGpUbGZJLWJtREpMQ3pndERQWjc0d0Z2aVdneW1qTVlBM1lVVkdJM1Job052dEJZ?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMipAFBVV95cUxPN0I2TnVMWDdZdm1ESFkybVBTeHBHSWQ3VENWNy0zS29xODJ5aEhlLTB4MktBRUduTWtOZlA1TnF6UlEyTnRaWnpIYnVycmJDd294Z1lBb1YzX2VZeVpiUVRVcDlvX29NYjAtUE15cU81N3ltXzY2R2JneEl2VWV6Q2ZrbmVuTWtxNTF5ZmdxR2o4QVo2dEp0bnMxWFVFTS0zOEtXeg?oc=5).

 ## Requirements
 - Python 3.8